rafaelrochagit/semchiliqueoficial/wp-content/plugins/advanced-product-fields-for-woocommerce/readme.txt

  You'll need WooCommerce 3.2.0 or higher, WordPress 4.7 or higher, and PHP 5.6 or higher to make this plugin work.

 == Changelog ==

+= 1.3.0 =
+ * **Warning:** changed translations text-domain to match the plugin slug so transating via translate.wordpress.org is possible. **If you've generated your own .po/.mo files, you'll need to rename those to match the new slug "advanced-product-fields-for-woocommerce"**.

 = 1.2.1 =
  * Fix: fixed a PHP warning with stripslashes().